svp-dev/slcore/slc/doc/README.txt

 - GNU bash 3.x (3.2 or later)

-- GNU m4 1.4.x (1.4.6 or later)

 - a standard ISO C99 compiler

 - a standard ISO C++ compiler

 - the POSIX thread library

+The following tools are also required, but can be installed using the automated deployment Makefile in the separate ``deploy`` package:

+- GNU m4 1.4.x (1.4.6 or later), with patches to allow resetting the
+  line counter and file name for error messages;

 - µTC MT-Alpha core compiler (v4.1.x) with mtalpha binutils

-- GCC 4.3.x (or later) configured as cross-compiler for alpha-gnu-linux with alpha binutils
+- GCC 4.3.x (or later) configured as cross-compiler for alpha-gnu-linux with alpha binutils, with patches to recognize a new divide instruction for the DEC-Alpha.

 For more details about how to obtain and install the required tools, check out the document ``doc/requirements.pdf`` or